Narayana Multispeciality Hospital, Jaipur

 The hospital provides congenital defect surgery and coronary artery bypass graft surgery, minimally invasive cardiac surgery and vascular surgery for adults and children.
 Its nephrology department operates a dialysis unit in conjunction with a renal transplant program.
 Reconstructive urology surgery, laser surgery and prostate treatments are its other specializations.

 On 23 March 2022, the Liver Transplant team at Narayana Multispeciality Hospital, Jaipur successfully conducted its first Live Donor Liver Transplant (LDLR), making it amongst the top few multi-organ transplant centers in Northern India.
 This highly complex procedure lasted for over 12 hours.

-Narayana Multispeciality Hospital, Jaipur offers comprehensive care across 37 specialties which includes its six Centers of Excellence - Cardiology & Cardio-vascular surgery, Medical & Surgical Gastroenterology, Orthopaedics & Joint Replacement, Renal Sciences & Kidney Transplant, Medical & Surgical Oncology (Cancer) and Critical Care Medicine.